Antolius/deployments-and-disasters/design.md

 1. Each player is assigned a role (like a class) and is briefed on a single aspect of the project that will be hit with an incident.
 For example, roles can be frontend dev, API dev, backend dev, SRE, team lead, etc. Each role will have unique insight into the system, but nobody will know everything (`Coop`, `Improve`).
 1. The incident starts, and along with it the clock that counts how long it takes the team to resolve it.
 This segment lasts until successful resolution, and is split into turns.
 Each turn adds 5 min to the clock.
 Players can actually discuss their actions for longer than that, turn length is fixed to make the game simpler and more clear to players (`Scale`, `Coop`).
-1. After the incident is resolved players plan for future improvements to the system that will prevent this kind of thing repeating.
+1. After the incident is resolved, players plan for future improvements to the system that will prevent this kind of thing repeating.
 They discuss the session with DM and fill out the poll, so that we can keep on improving the game (`Scale`, `Improve`).

 ## Player roles

 Each player is assigned a role.
 Depending on their role, each player is given information on a component in the architecture of the system.
 Components can be something like: web app, public API, load balancer, backend service, database, queue, cache, etc. In addition to component based roles there are 2 more roles:

 * Dedicated SRE.
 They receive info on metrics, alerts and alike.
 * Project lead role.
-They receive info on other systems that depend on their, important clients and their use cases, etc.
+They receive info on other systems that depend on their important clients and their use cases, etc.

 The goal of this setup is not to reflect real life conditions.
-Ideally in real life knowledge is shared among all team members.
+Ideally, in real life knowledge is shared among all team members.
 However, there are always gaps in knowledge of any real team member.
 Codifying those gaps in game rules insures that all players will experience them in the course of the game and will need to learn how to deal with them (`Improve`).
 Additionally, it will increase a co-dependency of players (`Coop`).

 Materials that players receive should include enough info to enable them to understand the incident, but also to resolve it in various ways and to muddy the waters a little bit.
 Each incident should have a list of possible complications that can develop, and these materials should make those understandable as well.
 For each setback there needs to be at least one player that can understand and resolve it.
 That will keep the game feeling fair, and in turn entice more players to try it (`Scale`).